The Mobility Resource Blog

 Originally published in the Amputee Coalition’s magazine, InMotion in 2014, Reproduced with permission.
 Visit the Amputee Coalition to learn more about this great organization.
 Custom Seating Solutions for Drivers and Passengers For people who struggle with getting in and out of a vehicle, a little extra maneuverability is often all that’s needed to make daily

-Being able to drive is often one of the most important things people want to continue doing in order remain independent.
-Fortunately, there are solutions that can help those who use a wheelchair and have the ability to drive with keeping that independent lifestyle.
-Specially designed ‘6-way’ transfer seat bases that raise up, move forward,
+Being able to drive is often one of the most important things people living with a disability want to continue doing in order to remain independent.
+Fortunately, transfer seats offer an ideal solution that can help those who use a wheelchair and have the ability to drive keep their independent lifestyle.
+Specially designed ‘6-way’ transfer

 Explore more in Products